NBA News: Melo-Less OKC Thunder Are ‘Contenders’ In Loaded West, Says Jerami Grant

 “I definitely feel like we’re contenders.
 We have amazing talent on our team, honestly, we’re right up there with the other top teams in the West.
 We have a great opportunity to do something really special, as long as everyone is focused and everyone is playing their hardest.
 If that happens, I think we’ll be fine and we’ll definitely get to where we want to get to.”

 Jerami Grant, who recently signed a three-year, $27.3 million contract with the Thunder in free agency, will serve as Carmelo Anthony’s replacement in OKC’s starting lineup next season.
-As Royce Young of ESPN noted, the departure of Anthony will make the Thunder a better team as it will enable them to play more to their identity – fast, athletic, energetic and defensive.
+As Royce Young of ESPN noted, the departure of Anthony will make the Thunder a better team as it will enable them to play more to their identity — fast, athletic, energetic, and defensive.
 Unlike the 10-time NBA All-Star, Grant is not a ball-dominant player which makes him a perfect fit with Paul George and Russell Westbrook.
 Grant may not be an explosive scorer like Anthony, but he is someone the Thunder can rely on to defend opposing team’s best player.

 I talked to @JeramiGrant about his free-agency experience, intense offseason training, the "ignorant" narrative that guys don't want to play with Russ Westbrook, why he feels the Thunder are "right up there with the other top teams in the West" and more: https://t.co/9uqBY16Hef